ortizo-117/SCI_Map/README.md

    python Analysis of BrainPAD.py
    ```

 ### Generated Outputs

 #### 1. Summary Statistics
+The following statistics are generated based on what variables are included in your dataset:
 - Participant counts per cohort
 - Age statistics (mean, SD)
 - BrainPAD statistics (mean, SD)